tolitius/verter/README.md

   :at #inst "2020-09-10T17:33:13.712498000-00:00"}]
 ```

-as well as business time changes:
+as well as "business time" changes:

 ```clojure
 => (v/facts verter :universe/two)